 Lastly, note that we don’t ever ask the question “which model is right?”.
 The models don’t “fight” with each other, they are just different ways of looking at content’s influence on lead generation or conversions.

-So now that you understand what we measure success by, and how we measure success, let’s dive into some real client examples to help answer the question: “How long it takes for content marketing to start working?”
+So now that you understand how and what we measure success by, let’s dive into some real client examples to help answer the question: “How long does it take for content marketing to start working?”

 If you’d like to learn how to attribute leads to content with video examples, we also share this process and more, in our course and community.